 Not everyone is obsessed with Apple and iOS.
 For the rest of us who are agnostic as to the operating system, or are fans of Android, this discount is worthwhile.
 One of our favorite deals is from Samsung and it’s a solid favorite of ours.
 The great-looking Gear S3 boasts a classic yet utilitarian build, thanks to its gunmetal gray steel case and thick rubber or leather wrist strap.
 Tough Gorilla Glass protects the touchscreen face, and the case features military-grade protection from dust, moisture, and impacts.

-Movboi’s new Ticwatch E is one of the most affordable smartwatches that you can buy, and it’s been a surprise hit.
+Mobvoi Ticwatch E is one of the most affordable smartwatches that you can buy, and it’s been a surprise hit.
 This budget-friendly wearable costs less than some fitness trackers, yet boasts a full suite of Android Wear 2.0 functionality for use with a wide variety of great apps.
 It also features built-in support for Google Assistant, which allows you to reply to messages, ask questions, set reminders, and more using easy voice commands.
 It also has a decent battery life, but you will have to charge it for at least two hours prior to use.
 The Ticwatch does double duty as a fitness smartwatch, thanks to its built-in heart rate monitor and fitness tracker functions.

-For a solid and affordable no-frills fitness smartwatch, check out the health-based Garmin Vivosmart HR.
+For a solid and affordable no-frills cheap Fitbit alternative, check out the health-based Garmin Vivosmart HR.
 This fitness tracker displays steps, distance, calories, and heart rate, along with text, call, email, calendar, and social media alerts.
 It also has an alarm clock.
 Easy to use, it reminds you to keep active via a move bar and vibration alert.
 It even has an integrated barometric altimeter that tracks when you take the stairs and measures your workout intensity so you can monitor your progress against weekly goals.
 (You won’t be able to make phone calls with this particular model, however.)

 For detailed calorie tracking, you can create an account at MyFitnessPal and link it to your Garmin Connect account, which allows you to compare calories consumed to total calories burned, as well as compete in challenges with others.
 This pedometer smartwatch has a battery life of up to five days, as well as a convenient, non-intrusive touchscreen design.

 Here’s another great, classic-looking Fossil hybrid smartwatch that’s just for the ladies — the new Gen 4 Q Venture.
-Like the updated Fossil Explorist, this hybrid timepiece pairs a traditional watch case design with smart features including fitness tracking and Bluetooth connectivity, along with new additions like a heart rate monitor and built-in GPS.
+Like the updated Fossil Explorist, this hybrid timepiece pairs a traditional watch case design with smart features, including fitness tracking and Bluetooth connectivity, along with new additions like a heart rate monitor and built-in GPS.
 Pair it with your iOS or Android device and the Venture will notify you when you receive calls, texts, social media updates, and more.
 It can also give you at-a-glance tracking of your daily activity progress.